1. How do I register my boat on Lough Erne, the Shannon-Erne Waterway and the River Shannon?

 Waterways Ireland has 20 houseboat serviced mooring locations in Grand Canal Dock, Dublin and eight houseboat serviced mooring locations in Shannon Harbour, Co Offaly which are all fully occupied.

-All residential moorings in Grand Canal Dock were allocated on a first come first served basis.
-It is unlikely that one of these licenses will become available in the near future.
-There is also a substantial list of "interested" parties seeking to avail of these moorings in Grand Canal Dock.
-If you are interested in acquiring a R-EMP, please email Inspectorate.Athlone@waterwaysireland.org providing your name, address and contact number and your details will be added to a waiting list.
+All residential moorings in Grand Canal Dock were allocated on a first come first served basis and it is unlikely that one of these licenses will become available in the near future; there is also a substantial list of "interested" parties seeking to avail of these moorings in Grand Canal Dock.
+This list is now extensive and unlikely to move in the short or long term, so it is now closed to new applicants.

 6. How long can I stay at a jetty?